Stabilizing the Splits through Minimax Decision Trees: Numerical experiments and applications

 End-cut preference propagates imbalance down the tree: a tiny ``peeled-off’’ child at one split creates a cascade of uneven leaves.
 To quantify this, in the next experiment, for each fully grown tree we compute

 where $L$ is the number of leaves and $n_{j}$ is the size of leaf $j$.
 Small average leaf node sizes and collapsed error bars signal balanced partitions; large means with huge variance indicate persistent end-cuts leaving one dominant branch and tiny fragments.
-Our main methodological contribution, the MinimaxSplit algorithm can be used with ensembles and is applicable in real data, but also yields a theoretically stronger version of \citet{buja2001data}'s formula C1 and C2, where they showed that the minimum variance (a.k.a., one-sided purity) approach can identify extreme subsets much better than traditional CART.
+Our main methodological contribution, the MinimaxSplit algorithm, can be used with ensembles and is applicable to real data.
+It is also related in spirit to the C1 and C2 criteria of \citet{buja2001data}, which emphasize one-sided purity and can better identify extreme subsets than traditional CART.
 Figure \ref{fig:leaf_size_depth} records the leaf distributions as the maximum depth of the tree grows, with $X\lawis\mathrm{Unif}(0,1)$ and signal

 MinimaxSplit quickly reduces average leaf size and variability, yielding balanced leaves.
 VarianceSplit (CART), C1, and C2 shrink mean leaf size slowly and retain a large spread: they repeatedly cut tiny end pieces while leaving a large branch, showing ECP.